 Ethernet is more secure than wireless technologies.
 Most wireless internet connections are secure, but there are ways to manipulate them.
 Ethernet connections have to be made using cables.
 This means that an attacker would have to physically access a cable in order to gain access to a network.

 Ethernet has been able to deliver consistently high levels of performance.
 Originally, Ethernet was capable of transmitting 10 megabits per second.
 That increased by a factor of 10 in the 90s alone.
 Today, Ethernet connections can support connections of dozens of gigabits per second.
 You’ll often hear people now talk about “gigabit Ethernet” for that reason, which is a very fast Ethernet connection.

 This performance benefit has been even more significant given the relatively low cost of Ethernet.
 Depending on the cables you purchase, the price of setting up Ethernet in a network can be very low.
 When you consider the amount that companies charge for wireless tools, it’s clear that in many cases Ethernet is the more affordable option.

 While wireless has become more and more important – especially with the rise of mobile devices – Ethernet has never let the world down.

 It’s not all bells-and-whistles: Ethernet does have a few disadvantages.

 Ethernet’s main drawback is that it is intended for networks with devices that are connected over a short distance.
-It would be impractical for a company to use Ethernet to connect devices that are far outside their offices – such as in the parking lot – because you would need to run a physical cable to the devices you want to connect to the network.
+It would be impractical for a company to use Ethernet to connect devices that are far outside their offices.
+For instance, you would probably not use Ethernet to power a device that is in a parking lot.